 REFRIGERANT BEHAVIOR

-"Refrigerants can absorb heat by boiling in cold spaces and reject heat by condensing in warm spaces.
-By controlling pressure, we can control when and where these phase changes occur, enabling heat to be moved from cold to warm places."
+"Refrigerants absorb heat by boiling in cold spaces and reject heat by condensing in warm spaces.
+By controlling pressure, we control when and where phase changes occur — enabling heat to be moved from cold to warm."

 Assumptions